-March being the Women’s History Month, it is a perfect opportunity to celebrate the talented female authors from history.
+March being Women’s History Month, it is a perfect opportunity to celebrate talented historical female authors.
 Why just authors and not any other occupation?
 Because I love reading and I strongly feel that the work of female authors has been discredited for way too long.
-Now is the time that we go back in time rediscover their work and credit them for all they did.
+Now is the time that we go back in time to rediscover their work and credit them for all they did.
 So let’s get started.

-Let me put this straight first, it is not just America, Britain or Europe.
-Struggle for gaining acknowledgment and equal rights was a global issue across all the continents.
+Let me put this straight first, it is not just America, Britain, or Europe.
+The struggle for gaining acknowledgment and equal rights was a global issue across all continents.
 Some rose above it gradually some are still fighting the demons of oppression of women.

 History of American Female Authors

 In the 17th century, women in America were imperiled to the same lawful consequences that of witchcraft if they so much so ‘wore heels to lure a man into marriage’.
 By the descent of the 18th century, the new progressive American law permitted married women to own property and business in case their men were incapacitated for some reason.

 For female authors, it offered the opportunity to publish their work by their own name and retain copyrights of their books.
 But this liberty was strictly restricted to the women who were married and it by no means meant acceptance by their prejudiced audience.
 In the following blog, you would hopefully understand the extent of prejudice that was held against female authors.
 In the 1850s American law granted unmarried women the right to own and manage property in their personal capacity and sign contracts in their own name.
 By then women started to raise their voices for equal pay.
 To those unaware, in those times a woman was paid less than their male counterparts doing the same job.